Rahul Says 'Vote Chori' An Attack On Foundational Idea Of 'One Man, One Vote', Demands Digital Voter Rolls

-Leader of Opposition in the Lok Sabha Rahul Gandhi on Sunday once again took a swipe at the Election Commission saying vote theft is an attack on then foundational idea of ‘one man, one vote’ and demanded to release the digital voter rolls so that people and political parties can audit it.
+Leader of Opposition in the Lok Sabha, Rahul Gandhi, on Sunday once again took a swipe at the Election Commission, saying vote theft is an attack on the foundational idea of ‘one man, one vote’ and demanded to release the digital voter rolls so that people and political parties can audit them.

-Rahul Gandhi, who has been engaged in a bitter war of words with the poll panel in last few weeks on Sunday took to X and wrote, “Vote Chori is an attack on the foundational idea of ‘one man, one vote’.”
+Rahul Gandhi, who has been engaged in a bitter war of words with the poll panel in the last few weeks, on Sunday took to X and wrote, “Vote Chori is an attack on the foundational idea of ‘one man, one vote’.”

 Asserting that ‘a clean voter roll is imperative for free and fair elections’, he said, “Our demand from the EC is clear – be transparent and release digital voter rolls so that people and parties can audit them.”